Tap To Call

-Why BTR is booming
+Why build-to-rent is booming

 Who lives in BTR multifamily developments?

 Millennials (25 to 40 years old) now make up the largest group of consumers in the U.S. at 72.1 million people.
 There are only slightly fewer Baby Boomers (57 to 75 years old) at 71.6 million.
 Baby Boomers are selling their large homes to reduce costs and maintenance, and empty nesters are moving closer to their Millennial children and grandchildren.
-The data also shows that college students, pet owners and seniors occupy new BTR spaces.
+The data also shows that college students, pet owners, and seniors occupy new BTR spaces.

-The golden rule of real estate: location, location, location!
-According to Apartmentdata.com, which currently tracks 19,000 BTR homes in 12 metros, the average size of a BTR community is 160 units.
+According to MRI Apartmentdata, which currently tracks 19,000 BTR homes in 12 metros, the average size of a BTR community is 160 units.
 The largest BTR community is in Houston, with 809 units.
-Some other noteworthy facts include:

-• 61% of BTR’s are located in the suburbs.
+• 61% of BTRs are located in the suburbs.
 Land is king!

 • School districts and land density influence location.